mojesadi-dev/data-analysis-portfolio/Phase 4_SQL Analysis.md

 - *Phones* generate high sales volume but rank **4th in profitability**, showing that high revenue does not always mean high margins.
 - *Paper* is the **top high-margin sub-category (Rank #1)** in Office Supplies; focusing marketing efforts here can maximize net profit.
 ---

+### Data Quality & Assumptions

+During KPI validation, duplicated transactional records were identified.
+As the dataset lacks a unique Product ID, Order ID and Product Name were used as a composite key to remove duplicated rows and ensure accurate KPI aggregation.

 ✅ Phase 4 Outcome
 All key KPIs have been calculated (SQL queries to be added).
 Outputs are ready for analysis and dashboard visualization.
 Phase 4 documentation is complete and structured consistently with previous phases.